terencezeng6/Binary-Black-Holes/CAD projects/README.md

+*This isn't code - just putting this here for fun*

 Description of projects:

 Wearable Sensor: This rendering is part of the work I did for Bandodkar Research Group at NC State University - the abstract of the project is below.
 In short, this rendering depicts a biosensor which is to be wrapped around some chronic wound on a person's skin.
 It has various sensors contained on the brass electrodes, which are very thin as to be flexible and not warp/stretch as skin bends.